 What is Encoding?

 Encoding data is a process involving changing data into a new format using a scheme.
 Encoding is a reversible process and data can be encoded to a new format and decoded to its original format.
 Encoding typically involves a publicly available scheme that is easily reversed.
 Encoding data is typically used to ensure the integrity and usability of data and is commonly used when data cannot be transferred in its current format between systems or applications.
 Encoding is not used to protect or secure data because it is easy to reverse.

 An example of encoding is: Base64

-Hashing involves computing a fixed-length mathematical summary of data, the input data can be any size.
-In contrast to encoding, hashing cannot be reversed.
-It is not possible to take a hash and convert it back to the original data.
+Hashing is a one-way process where data is transformed into a fixed length alphanumeric string.
+This string is known as a hash or message digest.
+A hash cannot be reversed back to the original data because it is a one-way operation.
 Hashing is commonly used to verify the integrity of data, commonly referred to as a checksum.
 If two pieces of identical data are hashed using the same hash function, the resulting hash will be identical.
 If the two pieces of data are different, the resulting hashes will be different and unique.

 In addition to verifying the integrity of data, hashing is the recommended data transformation technique in authentication processes for computer systems and applications.
 It is recommended to never store passwords and instead store only the hash of the “salted password”.
 A salt is a random string appended to a password that only the authentication process system knows; this guarantees that if two users have the same password the stored hashes are different.

 When a user inputs a password to a web application, the password is sent to the web server.
 The web server then appends the salt to the password and performs a hash function on the password and a salt and compares this output hash with the hash stored in the database for the user.
 If the hashes match for that user, the user is granted access.
 Hashing ensures in the event of a breach, or malicious insider the original passwords can never be retrieved.
 Salting ensures that, if a breach does occur, an attacker cannot determine which users have the same passwords.